Hello, I'm Zain

 What strengths or skill sets do you have as a podiatrist?

 I believe as a podiatrist, I possess a combination of updated podiatry knowledge, technical skills to treat a range of foot conditions and good communication abilities to assist anyone who may need podiatry treatment.
-Treatment of pathological nails such as ingrowing/involuted nails and painful skin lesions including corns and verruca, are areas I have ensured to make a high priority in my skill set, as majority of the time, immediate relief can be achieved which allows the client to walk out of the clinic happier and in less pain than when they first arrived.
+Treatment of pathological nails such as ingrowing/involuted nails and painful skin lesions including corns and verruca, are areas I have ensured to make a high priority in my skill set, as majority of the time, immediate relief can be achieved which allows the patient to walk out of the clinic happier and in less pain than when they first arrived.

 What do you enjoy outside of life as a podiatrist?